Welcome

 Note: The consultancy contract is solely between the company and the consultant, no link with A.I.S.E. or with DetNet.

-The experts listed herein are not A.I.S.E. employees but independent consultants offering their services to companies, in relation to DetNet, on a private basis.
+Several independent consultants offered their services in case companies wanting to use the DetNet database do not have “in-house” expertise.
+These experts are not A.I.S.E. employees but independent consultants offering their services to companies, in relation to DetNet, on a private basis.

 Nomination process:

-- The company completes the expert nomination form and sends it to the DetNet manager.
-The first nomination of the expert(s) by the company is available upon registration;
+- The company completes the expert nomination form and sends it to the DetNet manager (

-- The nomination form is submitted to the DetNet Manager for review against the eligibility criteria; the DetNet manager recommends (or not) inclusion into the Expert Pool; in case of doubt, the DetNet Manager will seek advice from the DetNet Scientific Advisory Panel;
+This email address is being protected from spambots.
+You need JavaScript enabled to view it. ).
+The first nomination of the expert(s) by the company is available upon registration; - The nomination form is submitted to the DetNet Manager for review against the eligibility criteria; the DetNet manager recommends (or not) inclusion into the Expert Pool;

 - The DetNet Manager informs the company of the decision (including reasons if nomination not accepted and available options e.g. undergo external training and re-apply in a couple of months);